 1. Roma (2018, Production Designer: Eugenio Caballero)

 Eugenio Caballero’s work in Roma shines through tiny, period-perfect details and immaculately dressed, huge urban vistas of 1970s Mexico City.
-The wide-angle lens of Cuarón’s camera captures every detail with glorious clarity and the nuances of the design (the garage that is too small for the estranged father’s car, the washing line forming a theatrical proscenium and stage around the two protagonists on the rooftop) are a joy to behold.
+The wide-angle lens of Cuarón’s camera captures every detail with glorious clarity and the nuances of the design (the garage that is too small for the estranged father’s car, the washing line forming a theatrical proscenium over the two protagonists on the rooftop) are a joy to behold.
 Caballero and Cuarón grew up in the Mexico City suburb of Roma, so this was obviously a labour of love for both director and production designer.
 Their work resonates with me in a special way as this is the decade I grew up in (in a similarly vibrant suburb of Athens) and remember quite well.
 This is production design with vision and empathy – and my highlight of the decade.

 - Cold War (2018, Production Designers: Marcel Slawinski, Katarzyna Sobanska-Strzalkowska)